jasonumiker/kubernetes-training/README.md

 [Istio](https://istio.io/) is the leading service mesh for Kubernetes.

 Service Meshes like Istio have the following benefits:
-1. Security - Istio provides strong identity-based authentication, authorization, and encryption.
-It also allows you to enforce policies with access controls, rate limits, and quotas.
+1. Security - Istio lets you enforce strong identity-based authentication, authorization, and encryption (via mTLS).
+It also allows you to enforce rate limits and quotas.
-1. Traffic management - Istio offers fine-grained control over traffic behavior with features like routing rules, retries, failovers, and fault injection.
-You can also use Istio to split traffic for A/B testing and canary deployments.
+2. Traffic management - Istio offers fine-grained control over traffic behavior with features like advanced routing rules (such as split traffic for A/B testing or canary/progressive deployments), retries, failovers, and fault injection.
-1. Observability - Istio provides robust tracing, monitoring, and logging features to help you understand how service performance impacts upstream matters.
+3. Observability - Istio provides robust tracing, monitoring, and logging features to help you understand how service performance impacts upstream matters.
 You can collect telemetry data from individual microservices to gain visibility into their health.

 Traditionally, service meshes have been based on sidecar containers running a service like [Envoy](https://www.envoyproxy.io/) within each Pod.
 Many like Istio are starting to offer an alterative, which Istio calls [Ambient Mesh](https://istio.io/latest/blog/2022/introducing-ambient-mesh/), which can function without the overhead of so many sidecars.
 Ambient Mesh doesn't work with Docker Desktop (as it doesn't have a traditional CNI) though - and the traditional sidecar-based Istio are also still the most commonly used today - so we'll be looking at the traditional sidecar-based Istio here.

 To install Istio onto our cluster `cd istio` and run `./install-istio.sh`.

 **NOTE:** Istio (or at least its Kiali UI) requires Prometheus so you'll need to still have that installed in your cluster as we did in the earlier steps.
 If you don't have it then you can re-install it by running `cd ../monitoring` and then `./install-prometheus.sh`.

+**NOTE:** If you didn't remove the nginx ingress in the last step you need to do that before loading Istio (as it wants 80 and 443 instead) - run `helm uninstall ingress` before proceeding.

 Now that Istio is installed we'll be working with the most common sample Istio app - bookinfo.
 ![](https://istio.io/latest/docs/examples/bookinfo/withistio.svg)